-Dedham is the heart of Constable Country.
-Here gentle hills and the cornfields of Dedham Vale, set under the district's delicate, pale skies, inspired John Constable (1776-1837) to paint some of his most celebrated canvases.
-He went to school in Dedham, a picture-book village that did well from the wool trade in the 15th and 16th centuries and has retained a well-off air ever since.
+Dedham is the heart of Constable country.
+Here gentle hills and the cornfields of Dedham Vale, set under the district's delicate, pale skies, inspired John Constable (1776–1837) to paint some of his most celebrated canvases.
+He went to school in Dedham, a picture-book village that did well from the wool trade in the 15th and 16th centuries and has retained a prosperous air ever since.
 The 15th-century church looms large over handsomely sturdy, pastel-color houses.

 Nearby towns have several other sites of interest to Constable fans.
-About 2 mi from of Dedham is Flatford, where you can see Flatford Mill, one of the two water mills owned by Constable's father.
+About 2 miles from of Dedham is Flatford, where you can see Flatford Mill, one of the two water mills owned by Constable's father.
 Northeast of Dedham, off A12, the Constable trail continues in East Bergholt, where Constable was born in 1776.
 Although the town is mostly modern, the older part has some atmospheric buildings like the church of St. Mary-the-Virgin.